keyteki/keyteki/README.md

 ### Coding Guidelines

-All JavaScript code included in Throneteki should pass (no errors, no warnings) linting by [ESLint](http://eslint.org/), according to the rules defined in `.eslintrc` at the root of this repo.
+All JavaScript code included in Eggteki should pass (no errors, no warnings) linting by [ESLint](http://eslint.org/), according to the rules defined in `.eslintrc` at the root of this repo.
 To manually check that that is indeed the case install ESLint and run